 Can this tuner grow with your build?
 Basic bolt on modifications or stock applications require less tuning skills than a build with forced induction or alternate fueling.
 If you know your build will progress, can the tuner support your build?
 Some applications will require standalone ECUs to better tune your vehicle over the stock ECU.
 Are they only capable on one tuning software or multiple?
 How advanced are they in tuning different softwares?
 For most customers this won't matter but if you are a racer or looking to build 1000+HP builds, it is something to consider.

-No, this is not a sexual chemistry, this is customer chemistry.
+No, this is not a sexual chemistry, this is customer chemistry or shall I call it TRUST.
 Do you get along with this person?
 You might have to have a closer relationship than you think.
 Late night calls, understanding directions, and listening to the professional opinion of this person does matter.
 When he or she gives you their opinion on the build or tune, you should listen and consider this for the safety of your build.
+Trusting this person with your investment is huge.

 Pricing isn't a big concern for some, but it is for most people.
 Even though pricing shouldn't really matter when it comes with the proper knowledge and availability, but this will always be on someones list of priorities.
 When searching for a tuner for your vehicle, consider the after sales as well.
 How will things be handled if adjustments are needing to be made?
 Someone with a lesser cost may not give you the attention you are needing to get your car dialed in.